-Does Himesh Patel really sing and play the guitar in Yesterday?
+Does Himesh Patel really sing and play guitar in Yesterday the movie?

 Himesh Patel’s role in the new movie ‘Yesterday’ requires him to sing and play much of The Beatles’ enduring back catalogue.
 So, we listened to the actor’s performance and judged its authenticity…

 Yesterday, a new film starring British Asian actor Himesh Patel, asks the unanswerable question: what if The Beatles never existed?